Three Loan Wolves: Curly's illness

 Three Loan Wolves was filmed February 27-March 2, 1946, near the end of Curly Howard's career.
 The 42-year-old comedian had suffered a series of minor strokes several months prior to filming, and his performances had been unpredictable.
 By the time of Three Loan Wolves, he had lost a considerable amount of weight, and lines had creased his face.
 Larry Fine and Moe Howard look stocky by comparison.

 While director Edward Bernds devised ways to cover Curly's illness, Jules White simply gave most of Curly's lines to Larry.
 With Three Loan Wolves, White made Larry the main character (his first time in the spotlight since the Stooges' inaugural short for Columbia Pictures in 1934, Woman Haters), with nearly the entire film revolving around him.
 Curly also tried desperately to maintain his falsetto voice, but was clearly unable to.
-Several scenes are heartbreaking to watch, as the once-superstooge had been relegated to an occasional line of dialogue.

 Beverly Warren appeared at a 2003 Three Stooges convention in Fort Washington, Pennsylvania, and reported that Curly's illness was not discussed on the set.
 She added that filming was completed at such a rapid pace, she rarely saw Curly or Moe (as she only shared screen time with Larry).